-Even though women are generally efficient and capable at meeting their day-to-day financial needs1, many are still lagging behind in their longer term super savings2.
+Women still lag behind men in a number of finance measures such as longer term super savings1.
 There are several reasons for this that are often out of a woman's control.
 However, women can try certain strategies to improve their financial situation.

 What's holding women back financially?

-- Juggling day-to-day demands - Caring for others and managing household activities can take up much of a woman's day, making it a challenge for many women to balance work and family life.
-Even if she doesn't have kids of her own, a woman will often spend time caring for other loved ones.
-In fact, research shows that providing for daily family needs was a high priority for 80% of women surveyed, and is a key reason women feel limited in committing resources towards their own financial futures3
+Caring for others and managing household activities can take up much of a woman's day, making it a challenge to balance work and family life.
+Even without kids of her own, a woman may spend time caring for other loved ones.
+Time spent running the household can mean focusing more on daily expenses than long-term planning.

-- Taking time out of the workforce – Close to half of employed females currently work part time, with those aged 25-44 indicating raising children or looking after family members as their main reason for not working full time4.
+Close to half of employed females currently work part time, with those aged 25-44 indicating raising children or looking after family members as their main reason for not working full time2.
 Other major reasons include study commitments and the challenge of not always being able to secure full-time work.
-This often means earning less, and on top of that, it results in lower employer-paid super contributions.
+This often means earning less, which can lead to lower employer-paid super contributions.

-- Lower super savings – The average super balance for women by retirement is $231k, compared with $454k for men6.
-However, women, on average, live around four years longer7 than men and therefore usually need more savings to live off for those additional years.
+Women are paid around 14% less than men overall3 and retire with 28% less super4.
+However, women, on average, live around four years longer5 than men and therefore usually need more savings to live off for those additional years.

 Six ways for women to start taking control of their finances

-- Set personal goals – Life goals can be important for wellbeing8, but they can also provide a focus for financial goals.
-Make sure life goals are clearly defined, measurable and attainable.
-If they're linked with family goals (eg. buying a bigger house), factor in your own financial safeguards too (like being a co-signature on all assets).
+Just like life goals, make sure financial goals are clearly defined, measurable and attainable.
+If they're linked with family goals (eg buying a bigger house), factor in your own financial safeguards too (such as being a co-signature on all assets).

-- Prioritise time for money management – Juggling family life can leave little or no time for anything else.
+Juggling family life can leave little or no time for anything else.
 However, putting aside an hour a week to prioritise money management and savings could make a big difference in the long run.
-There are many ways to work on money management, such as using this time to make budgets, setting savings goals, checking on current spending, and examining accounts to make sure your current savings are working for you.
+Use this time to make budgets, setting savings goals, checking on current spending, and examining accounts to make sure your current savings are working for you.

-- Get on top of super – Taking control of super today is future self-care.
-It may help provide more choices and opportunities when you are no longer earning an income.
+Taking control of super today is future self-care.
+It may help provide more choices and opportunities when you’re no longer earning an income.
 Ask yourself 'how long will my super last?' and try our superannuation calculator to see how much you might need.
-You can also try completing a lost super search, consider consolidating super accounts, and consider making additional contributions to your super.
+You can also try completing a lost super search, consider consolidating super accounts, and think about making additional contributions to your super.

-- Do some salary research – Doing some online research into the market value of a role is a good way for anyone to understand the average income others are making in a similar positon.
-This information can be used to levy future salary negotiations, or to spark a conversation about a pay increase if a review is overdue.
+Doing some online research into the market value of a role is a good way to understand the average income others are making in a similar position.
+This information can be used in future salary negotiations, or to spark a conversation about a pay increase if a review is overdue.

 3 biggest household expensesRead more